ProfCupcake/CUPLIB/Zeus Request System/README.md

 `requestText` and `relinquishText` are both optional; they define the text that will be displayed for the actions.
 By default, they are set to simple `"Request Zeus"` and `"Relinquish Zeus"`, respectively.

+## Adding List Action

+There is also an optional action, which simply shows a list of the currently active curators.
+It can be added with the following command:

+`[object, listText] call CUPZEUS_addListAction;`

+As above, `object` is the object to which the action will be attached, and `listText` is the optional action text, defaulting to `"List Current Zeus Operators"`.